01/ 06What you get

 This list is short on purpose.
 Most of what people worry about is fine.
 The four things below are the only ones that aren't.

-• No illegal use The kit is for personal productivity.
+- No illegal use The kit is for personal productivity.
 Don't use it to do anything that breaks the law in your jurisdiction.
-If we discover that's happening, we'll close the order and refund any unused portion.
+If we discover that is happening, we will remove access where we can.

 04/ 06What we promise (and don't)